Chicken Keeping the Flyte so Fancy way

 As a treat give them some mixed corn, a small handful scattered in the afternoon and they will enjoy that enormously.
 We use a Smallholder Super Mixed Corn that contains corn, split peas plus oyster shell and grit, and find they love it.
 Free-Range birds should be able to get all the grit and calcium they need naturally but access to shell is always a good idea to build strong eggshells.
 They need grit to help break the feed up in their crops, it acts as their teeth.

 If the hens are confined to a run then you should give them grit and oyster shell as well if not already in their feeds.
 It is also nice to give them some greens when confined such as cabbage or cauliflower leaves.
-There are also many supplements available to give them a boost when needed e.g. during the moult or in winter perhaps.
+There are also many supplements available for a boost when needed e.g. during the moult or in winter perhaps.
 Suggestions are Poultry Spice or Life Guard Tonic.